codeaffen/p3exporter/README.md

 pip install p3exporter
 ```

 This will install the exporter and all of its dependencies.
 Now you can start it as every other program.
-You need to add `--config` or `-c` option with path to your `p3.yml` file.
+You need to provide a valid configuration file either by adding `--config` or `-c` option with path to your `p3.yml` file or by defining an environment variable `P3E_CONFIG` which points to your configuration.

 ```text
 $ curl --silent https://raw.githubusercontent.com/codeaffen/p3exporter/develop/p3.yml --output ~/tmp/p3.yml